The Complete Guide to England's Golf Coast

 In the case of Bobby Jones, the win at Royal Liverpool was an important piece of his Grand Slam puzzle.

-The Harry Colt designed links has recently undergone a variety of updates ahead of the 2023 Open Championship.
+The Harry Colt designed links underwent a series of updates ahead of the 2023 Open Championship, most notably the addition of a new pint-sized par-3 that served as the 17th hole during the championship.

 Royal Lytham & St. Annes